History of the Los Angeles Dodgers: 2024–2025: Ohtani era, back-to-back championships

 As the third-best division winner by record, the Dodgers hosted and swept the sixth-seeded Cincinnati Reds in the Wild Card Series in two games.
 They then defeated the second-seeded Philadelphia Phillies in four games in the National League Division Series, highlighted by an errant throw by Orion Kerkering that gave the Dodgers the series walk-off win.
 In the National League Championship Series, they dispatched the postseason's overall top seed in the Milwaukee Brewers in a four-game sweep.
 They allowed just four runs in the series and it was their first sweep in a seven-game series since sweeping the New York Yankees in the 1963 World Series.
 Unlike the 2024 team, which was reliant on relief pitching, the 2025 Dodgers' team strength was their starting pitchers, due to the signing of Snell, a return to pitching from two-way superstar Ohtani, a healthy second half of the season from Tyler Glasnow (who was absent from the team's playoff run the previous year due to an elbow injury), and a full season of Yoshinobu Yamamoto.
 Throughout the postseason, the staff pitched into the sixth inning in every start but one and did not allow more than three earned runs.
 After hitting three home runs and pitching six shutout innings with ten strikeouts in the decisive Game 4 of the NLCS, Ohtani won the NLCS MVP Award.

 The World Series proved to be a much tougher test, however.
-Their opponent, the Toronto Blue Jays, blitzed the Dodgers in sixth inning of Game 1, scoring nine runs, the most runs in an inning in the World Series since 1968 when the Detroit Tigers put up 10 against the St. Louis Cardinals.
+Their opponent, the Toronto Blue Jays, blitzed the Dodgers in the sixth inning of Game 1, scoring nine runs, the most runs in an inning in the World Series since 1968 when the Detroit Tigers put up 10 against the St. Louis Cardinals.
 In Game 2, the Dodgers tied the series thanks to a Yoshinobu Yamamoto complete game, which was his second consecutive complete game.
 Back at home, the Dodgers won Game 3 in 18 innings, capped off by a Freddie Freeman walk-off solo home run.
 Toronto took advantage of the Dodgers’ struggling bullpen in Games 4 and 5, with the Blue Jays threatening to take the series with a 3–2 series lead.
 However, the Dodgers prevailed in a low-scoring Game 6 to send the series into a winner-take-all Game 7.
 During the latter, Toronto held control for a majority of the game, but Dodgers Miguel Rojas hit a crucial game-tying home-run followed by a narrow defensive stop by the Dodgers in the ninth to send Game 7 into extra innings.
 In the 11th, the Dodgers would get a go-ahead home run by Will Smith, then Yoshinobo Yamamoto (pitching on zero day's rest after starting Game 6) withstood a late Blue Jays rally to end the game and the series.
 The Dodgers were the first repeat champion since the 2000 Yankees.
 They were also just the ninth team to win Game 6 and 7 of a World Series on the road.